garciart/network-automation/README.md

 I have also included a script with error detection in the **labs** folder, named [lab000-telnet.py](labs/lab000-telnet.py "Telnet lab").
 If you want to experiment with debugging, stop the devices and run [lab000-telnet.py](labs/lab000-telnet.py "Telnet lab").
 The script will fail, and provide you with detailed information on why.

 **Congratulations!** You have automated a common networking task using Python.
-You can explore the other labs in the **labs** folder or you can exit GNS3.
+You can explore the other labs in the **labs** folder, or you can exit GNS3.
 Remember to shut down the bridge and its connections when you are finished; enter your password if prompted.
 If you like, you may also restart the network:

 ```
 sudo ip link set enp0s8 down # Disable the network adpater